 Help them to remember, NOT take over

 Its ok in the first few weeks to remind them or help them out, but you really need to empower them to start thinking for themselves.
 If they are forgetting things, encourage them to do up their own personal checklist the night before.
 Things like ‘have I put my laptop and phone on charge?’ or ‘have I got my uniforms ready?’ ‘do I need to be at school early for anything tomorrow?’
-There’s lots to remember and its important at this time to help them remember, NOT take over.
+There is a lot to remember and it’s important at this time to help them remember, NOT take over.
 On the other hand, it’s also important to let them know, as they learn independence, that they are not alone and you have their back.

 - Don’t take it out on them!